-- You must do compulsory practical work in your first three years of study: - o In your first year the practical work takes place during the June or September vacation.
-If you completed your first year of study at another university and you are enrolling into the second year, you must do the practical work from the first year. - During your second and third years of study you must do one week of prescribed practical work.
-This one week of practical work can also be done before the beginning of the academic year. - You must submit reports of all your practical work to the satisfaction of your lecturers. - You are responsible for all costs regarding demonstrations and practical work. - It can be expected of you to do practical work during other vacations in addition to the ones already mentioned. - In your final year you must: - undertake a study tour of approximately two weeks during the winter vacation to the forest regions of South Africa. - submit a complete report at the beginning of the second semester as prescribed by the tour leader. - o collect data during vacations for your management plan or project. - complete a comprehensive management plan or project during the second semester that is based on the data you collected during the winter vacation (or an earlier extended vacation). - hand in the completed project or management plan before 1 November of the year in which you want to graduate. - o obtain a final mark of at least 50 to pass the project or management plan. - If you obtain a final mark of 40 to 49 in November you can submit a modified project or management plan before the January examinations of the following year.
-That would allow you to receive your degree during the supplementary graduation ceremony in March. - If you obtain a final mark of less than 40 in November or you fail to obtain a final mark of at least 50 in January you must repeat the practical work for the project or management plan.
+- You must do compulsory practical work in your first three years of study: - In your first year, this practical work can take place during either the June or September vacation.
+If you have completed your first year of study at another university and you are enrolling in the second year, you still have to complete this practical. - During your second and third years of study, you will be required to complete a one-week period of prescribed practical work for each year.
+This one week of practical work can also be done before the beginning of the academic year. - You must submit reports of all your practical work to the satisfaction of your lecturers. - You are responsible for all costs regarding demonstrations and practical work.

-Please note: The University is not liable for any injury that you may sustain during practical work or tours or for any claims that may result from such injury.
+- It can be expected of you to do practical work during other vacations in addition to the ones already mentioned. - In your final year you will: - undertake a study tour of approximately two weeks during the winter vacation to the forest regions of South Africa. - submit a complete report at the beginning of the second semester as prescribed by the tour leader. - o collect data during vacations for your management plan or project. - complete a comprehensive management plan or project during the second semester that is based on the data you collected during the winter vacation (or an earlier extended vacation). - hand in the completed project or management plan before 1 November of the year in which you intend to graduate. - obtain a final mark of at least 50 to pass the project or management plan. - If you obtain a final mark of 40 to 49 in November you can submit a modified project or management plan before the January examinations of the following year.
+That will allow you to receive your degree during the supplementary graduation ceremony in March. - If you obtain a final mark of less than 40 in November or you fail to obtain a final mark of at least 50 in January you must repeat the practical work for the project or management plan. - Please note: The University is not liable for any injury that you may sustain during practical work or tours or for any claims that may result from such injury.